You can use the Jedox Cloud Console to administer your Jedox Cloud instances.

 4 – Services

-Controls status of each service individually by providing buttons to stop/start/restart/kill (force stop) each service individually, as well as restart functionality of the whole instance.
+Controls status of each service individually by providing buttons to stop/start/restart/kill (force stop) each service individually.
 Please note that Web Server can only be restarted.

 5 – Connection